noriakis/biotextgraph/README.md

 # wcGeneSummary

-Make word cloud of gene set from RefSeq description using R libraries `GeneSummary`, `tm` and `wordcloud`.
+Make word cloud or network of gene set from RefSeq description using R libraries `GeneSummary`, `tm` and `wordcloud`.
 Input is gene list with the type `ENTREZID`.
 I think it is useful when GSEA or ORA returned no results.

 ```R
 devtools::install_github("noriakis/wcGeneSummary")